goldstrike77/ansible-role-linux-prometheus/README.md

 ##### Trickster System Variables
 * `trickster_arg.cache_type`: Defines what kind of cache Trickster uses.
-* `trickster_arg.compression`: Determines whether the cache should be compressed.
 * `trickster_arg.fast_forward_disable`: Turn off the 'fast forward' feature for any requests proxied.
 * `trickster_arg.max_size_bytes`: How large the cache can grow in bytes before the Index evicts least-recently-accessed items.
-* `trickster_arg.ignore_no_cache_header`: Disables a client's ability to send a no-cache to refresh a cached query.
 * `trickster_arg.timeseries_retention_factor`: Defines the maximum number of recent timestamps to cache for a given query.
 * `trickster_arg.record_ttl_secs`: Defines the relative expiration of cached queries.
 * `trickster_arg.ulimit_core`: The number of coredump launched by systemd.